faenrandir/a_careful_examination/documents/polygamy/why_no_children.md

-### Why did Joseph not get his plural wives pregnant?
+### Why did Joseph not sire children with his plural wives?

 1. All of the various possible descendants have not been tested for paternity yet.